-SEO case studies: If you sell aftermarket car parts online and are new to PPC (paid search), or are just focused on SEO, you may wonder what will happen to your site’s existing organic traffic when you start paid search marketing.
 It’s a frequent question we get often.
-Here are the results of two auto parts SEO case studies showing actual results before and after we started paid search campaigns.
+Here are the results of two auto parts PPC vs. SEO case studies we did.
+These show actual results before and after we started paid search campaigns.

-Plus, at the bottom of this article is some extra information on an SEO/PPC analysis done by Google.
+Plus, at the bottom of this article is some extra information on an PPC case study done by Google.

-In both case studies total site traffic and sales grew when PPC was added to SEO efforts…good search engine optimization tips to know!
+In both Hedges & Company PPC case studies, total site traffic and sales grew when PPC was added to organic efforts.
+That’s a good tip to know!

-For this first automotive aftermarket client Hedges & Company launched a paid search campaign at the end of Week 3 in this graph (the actual statistics and client name are confidential).
+For this first automotive aftermarket client Hedges & Company launched a paid search campaign.
+It shows at the end of Week 3 in this graph.
+The actual statistics and client name are confidential.
 Week 4 is the first week where any significant results start showing up.

 This particular client had decent organic visits to begin with and fairly good online organic rankings in Google and Bing.

-Intuitively, you’d expect some organic traffic to drop off when a paid campaign starts and many times you will.
+Intuitively, you’d expect some organic traffic to drop off when a paid campaign starts.
+Many times it will.
 But in this case organic visits actually increased!

-In the second graph we compare automotive SEO revenue to paid revenue.
+In the second graph we compare automotive organic revenue to paid revenue.
 There’s a lot of variability in both but you can see by Week 6 (four weeks after the start of paid search), PPC sales exceeded organic sales.
-Organic sales remained strong, too, and in the last two weeks of the chart organic sales were very strong, not affected by paid search at all.
+Organic sales remained strong, too.
+In the last two weeks of the chart organic sales were very strong, not affected by paid search at all.

 In this case the client has increased total sales revenue without any drop off in organic revenue.
-This client’s campaigns are currently migrating over to Yahoo/Bing Advertising Network and we expect a continued rise in total visits and sales.
+This client’s campaigns are currently migrating over to Bing (Microsoft Advertising) and we expect a continued rise in total visits and sales.

-This second Hedges & Company automotive client launched a paid search campaign using a limited paid search budget (again, the actual statistics and automotive client name are confidential).
+This second Hedges & Company automotive client launched a paid search campaign.
+It had a limited paid search budget.
+Again, the actual statistics and automotive client name are confidential.

 The first graph shows total visits from organic/SEO traffic and paid/PPC traffic.
-In Week 10 of the graph we did a soft launch of paid search using a limited budget and started this automotive parts marketing campaign only in Google AdWords and the Google Display Network.
+In Week 10 of the graph we did a soft launch of paid search using a limited budget.
+We started this automotive parts marketing campaign only in Google Ads and the Google Display Network.